XronosSchedulingLtd/scheduleruserdocs/exams.rst

 on the schedules of the individual members of staff.

-They can also be printed out using the usual event reporting facilites, and they individual e-mail notifications can be sent.
+They can also be printed out using the usual event reporting facilites, and individual e-mail notifications can be sent.

 To send out e-mails, choose Menu => Exams => Notify and you'll get a form like this.